OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/Background/Data-Model-Conventions.md

 Each table contains fields for Source Values, Source Concept Ids, and Standard Concept Ids.

   * Source Values are fields to maintain the verbatim information from the source database, stored as unstructured text, and are generally not to be used by any standardized analytics.
 There is no standardization for these fields and these columns can be used as the local CDM builders see fit.
-A typical example would be an ICD-9 code without the decimal from an administrative claim as condition_source_value = '78702' which is how it appeared in the source.
+A typical example would be an ICD-9 code without the decimal from an administrative claim as condition_source_value = '78702' which is how it appeared in the source ([THEMIS issue #15](https://github.com/OHDSI/Themis/issues/15)).
   * Source Concept Ids provide a repeatable representation of the source concept, when the source data are drawn from a commonly-used, internationally-recognized vocabulary that has been distributed with the OMOP Common Data Model.
 Specific use cases where source vocabulary-specific analytics are required can be accommodated by the use of the *_SOURCE_CONCEPT_ID fields, but these are generally not applicable across disparate data sources.
 The standard *_CONCEPT_ID fields are **strongly suggested** to be used in all standardized analytics, as specific vocabularies have been established within each data domain to facilitate standardization of both structure and content within the OMOP Common Data Model.

 The following provide conventions for processing source data using these three fields in each domain:

 When processing data where the source value is either free text or a reference to a coding scheme that is not contained within the Standardized Vocabularies:

-  - Map all Source Values directly to Standard CONCEPT_IDs.
-Store these mappings in the SOURCE_TO_CONCEPT_MAP table.
+  - Map all Source Values to the corresponding Standard CONCEPT_IDs.
+Store the CONCEPT_IDs in the TARGET_CONCEPT_ID field of the SOURCE_TO_CONCEPT_MAP table.
-    - If the source code is not mappable to a vocabulary term, the SOURCE_CONCEPT_ID field is set to 0
+    - If a CONCEPT_ID is not available for the source code, the TARGET_CONCEPT_ID field is set to 0.

 When processing your data where Source Value is a reference to a coding scheme contained within the Standardized Vocabularies:

-  - Map all your Source Values to the corresponding CONCEPT_IDs in the Source Vocabulary.
+  - Find all CONCEPT_IDs in the Source Vocabulary that correspond to your Source Values.
 Store the result in the SOURCE_CONCEPT_ID field.
     - If the source code follows the same formatting as the distributed vocabulary, the mapping can be directly obtained from the CONCEPT table using the CONCEPT_CODE field.
     - If the source code uses alternative formatting (ex. format has removed decimal point from ICD-9 codes), you will need to perform the formatting transformation within the ETL.
 In this case, you may wish to store the mappings from original codes to SOURCE_CONCEPT_IDs in the SOURCE_TO_CONCEPT_MAP table.
-    - If the source code is not mappable to a vocabulary term, the SOURCE_CONCEPT_ID field is set to 0
+    - If the source code is not found in a vocabulary, the SOURCE_CONCEPT_ID field is set to 0
   - Use the CONCEPT_RELATIONSHIP table to identify the Standard CONCEPT_ID that corresponds to the SOURCE_CONCEPT_ID in the domain.
     - Each SOURCE_CONCEPT_ID can have 1 or more Standard CONCEPT_IDs mapped to it.
 Each Standard CONCEPT_ID belongs to only one primary domain but when a source CONCEPT_ID maps to multiple Standard CONCEPT_IDs, it is possible for that SOURCE_CONCEPT_ID to result in records being produced across multiple domains.
 For example, ICD-10-CM code Z34.00 'Encounter for supervision of normal first pregnancy, unspecified trimester' will be mapped to the SNOMED concept 'Routine antenatal care' in the procedure domain and the concept in the condition domain 'Primagravida'.
 It is also possible for one SOURCE_CONCEPT_ID to map to multiple Standard CONCEPT_IDs within the same domain.
 For example, ICD-9-CM code 070.43 'Hepatitis E with hepatic coma' maps to the SNOMED concept for 'Acute hepatitis E' and a second SNOMED concept for 'Hepatic coma', in which case multiple CONDITION_OCCURRENCE records will be generated for the one source value record.
-    - If the SOURCE_CONCEPT_ID is not mappable to any Standard CONCEPT_ID, the CONCEPT_ID field is set to 0.
+    - If the SOURCE_CONCEPT_ID is not mappable to any Standard CONCEPT_ID, the <entity>_CONCEPT_ID field is set to 0.
   - Write the data record into the table(s) corresponding to the domain of the Standard CONCEPT_ID(s).
-    - If the Source Value is mapped to a SOURCE_CONCEPT_ID but the SOURCE_CONCEPT_ID is not mapped to a Standard CONCEPT_ID, then the domain for the data record, and hence it's table location, is determined by the DOMAIN_ID field of the CONCEPT record the SOURCE_CONCEPT_ID refers to.
-The Standard CONCEPT_ID is set to 0.
+    - If the Source Value has a SOURCE_CONCEPT_ID but the SOURCE_CONCEPT_ID is not mapped to a Standard CONCEPT_ID, then the domain for the data record, and hence it's table location, is determined by the DOMAIN_ID field of the CONCEPT record the SOURCE_CONCEPT_ID refers to.
+The Standard <entity>_CONCEPT_ID is set to 0.
     - If the Source Value cannot be mapped to a SOURCE_CONCEPT_ID or Standard CONCEPT_ID, then direct the data record to the most appropriate CDM domain based on your local knowledge of the intent of the source data and associated value.
-For example, if the unmappable Source Value came from a 'diagnosis' table then, in the absence of other information, you may choose to record that fact in the CONDITION_OCCURRENCE table.
+For example, if the un-mappable Source Value came from a 'diagnosis' table then, in the absence of other information, you may choose to record that fact in the CONDITION_OCCURRENCE table.

 Each Standard CONCEPT_ID field has a set of allowable CONCEPT_ID values.
 The allowable values are defined by the domain of the concepts.
 For example, there is a domain concept of 'Gender', for which there are only two allowable standard concepts of practical use (8507 - 'Male', 8532- 'Female') and one allowable generic concept to represent a standard notion of 'no information' (concept_id = 0).
 This 'no information' concept should be used when there is no mapping to a standard concept available or if there is no information available for that field.
 The exceptions are MEASUREMENT.VALUE_AS_CONCEPT_ID, OBSERVATION.VALUE_AS_CONCEPT_ID, MEASUREMENT.UNIT_CONCEPT_ID, OBSERVATION.UNIT_CONCEPT_ID, MEASUREMENT.OPERATOR_CONCEPT_ID, and OBSERVATION.MODIFIER_CONCEPT_ID, which can be NULL if the data do not contain the information ([THEMIS issue #11](https://github.com/OHDSI/Themis/issues/11)).